ceinstein/optical_game_checker/README.md

 # optical_game_checker
-Valid and winning configuration checker for games played through a non-digital medium
+Valid and winning game configurations checker for games played in a non-digital medium